Discrete field theory: symmetries and conservation laws: Introduction

 \subsection{Quick start}

-We start with an elementary and informal description of one result (Theorem~\ref{cor-free}), in the simplest unknown particular case.
-It is an energy conservation theorem for lattice electrodynamics; more precisely, for electrodynamics in $2$ spatial and $1$ time dimensions.
-For these small dimensions we just \emph{draw} everything.
-The more realistic case of $3$ spatial and $1$ time dimensions is analogous; see~\S\ref{ssec-Electrodynamics}.
+We start with an elementary and {} informal description of one result (Theorem~\ref{cor-free}), in the simplest unknown particular case.
+It is an energy conservation theorem for lattice electrodynamics in $2$ spatial and $1$ time dimensions.
+For these small dimensions, we just \emph{draw} everything.
+The more realistic case of $3$ spatial and $1$ time dimensions is analogous; see~\S\ref{ssec-Electrodynamics}, where we state the result precisely.